 Income and expenditure are accounted for on the accruals basis.
-Interest income includes coupons earned on fixed income investments, as well as accrued discounts on treasury bills and other discounted investments.
+Interest income relates to income recognised on investments measured at FVTPL using contractual interest rate.
+It includes coupons earned on fixed income investments, as well as accrued discounts on treasury bills and other discounted investments.

 Dividend income is recognised when the right to receive the income is established, usually the ex-dividend date.